Albi1999/Speech_command_recognition/README.md

 ## Project Overview

 This work presents a systematic and comparative study of diverse deep learning paradigms for KWS on the **Google Speech Commands V2** dataset.
-The analysis extends beyond mere accuracy, considering a holistic set of metrics—including F1-score, number of parameters, model size, and inference time—to identify the architecture with the best performance-efficiency trade-off.
+The analysis extends beyond mere accuracy, considering a holistic set of metrics - including F1-score, number of parameters, model size, and inference time - to identify the architecture with the best performance-efficiency trade-off.

 The project covers the entire machine learning lifecycle:
 1.  **Data Preprocessing:** Implementation of a complete pipeline to transform raw audio files into log-Mel spectrograms, including data augmentation techniques like Time Shifting, Noise Addition, and SpecAugment.
 2.  **Modeling:** Design and from-scratch implementation of six distinct neural network architectures.
 3.  **Rigorous Evaluation:** Creation of a unified evaluation pipeline to compare the models fairly and reproducibly.
-4.  **Deployment:** Conversion of the optimal model to the TensorFlow Lite format and its integration into a functional Android application for on-device inference.
+4.  **Deployment:** Conversion of the best model to the TensorFlow Lite format and its integration into a functional Android application for on-device inference.

 ## Architectures Implemented